 Composite leading indicators (CLIs), designed to anticipate turning points in economic activity relative to trend, point to moderate improvements in growth in most major economies.

 Consumer prices in the OECD area rose by 1.3% in the year to April 2013, the lowest annual inflation rate since October 2009.
 Energy prices fell to 1.3% in the year to April, compared with an increase of 0.9% in the year to March.
 On the other hand, annual food price inflation rose by 2.0% in April, up from 1.7% in March.
 Excluding food and energy, the OECD annual inflation rate slowed to 1.4% in April, compared with 1.6% in March.

-Compared to the third quarter, the value of merchandise exports and imports for the G7 and BRICS countries increased by 1.2% and 1.0%, respectively.
+Merchandise trade growth increased in the major economies during the first quarter of 2013.
+Compared to the fourth quarter of 2012, the value of merchandise imports and exports for the total of G7 and BRICS countries increased by 1.3% and 2.8%, respectively.